 A BI tool processes large data sets from several sources and presents findings in easy-to-understand formats like visual charts and reports.
 With quick access to detailed insight, BI enables organizations to make smarter data-driven decisions.
 This level of insight also lets organizations quickly spot issues that require their attention.

-A radiology BI tool captures a comprehensive view of a practice’s data.
+A Radiology Business Intelligence Tool captures a comprehensive view of a practice’s data.
 It allows practice managers and owners to drive business improvements, address bottlenecks, and adapt to market or supply changes.